 April is the second snowiest month of the year at Great Sand Dunes, but there can also be some sunny days with highs in the 60s.
 Spring is the windy season throughout the southwestern United States, especially afternoons, though mornings are usually calm.
 The creek begins to trickle down as the snow on the Sangre de Cristo Mountains melts.
 By late April the creek may be a few inches deep.
 Cottonwood trees and willows along the creek are usually not yet leafed out.

 Late May is usually the peak of Medano Creek's annual flow.
-While it is still springtime and winds may arise, especially in the afternoon, May temperatures are generally moderate, with highs in the 60s-70s F. Trees and bushes along the creek begin to leaf out.
-There may be a few "no-see-ums" (tiny biting gnats), but mosquitoes are rarely out in May.
-May is the best opportunity to experience "surge flow", where waves up to about 16" (27 cm) high flow down across the sand.
+While it is still springtime and winds may arise, especially in the afternoon, May temperatures are generally moderate, with highs in the 60s-70s F. Trees and bushes along the creek leaf out.
+There may be some "no-see-ums" (tiny biting gnats), but mosquitoes are rarely out in May.
+May is usually the best opportunity to experience "surge flow", where waves up to about 18 inches (46 cm) high flow down across the sand.
 In wet years with good peak runoff, young children can float down the waves on flat inflatable toys.
-Because of the creek's popularity, late May and early June weekends are very crowded, including lines of traffic, overflowing parking lots, and a crowded beach.
+Water comes out of the mountains cold, but warms up significantly when the sun shines on it for a few hours while it spreads across the sand.
+Because of the creek's popularity, late May and early June weekends are extremely crowded, with lines of traffic, overflowing parking lots, a crowded beach, and full campgrounds.
 If possible, plan your visit on a weekday this time of year.

 June brings warmer temperatures for water play, but also mosquitoes.
 Mosquitoes typically emerge in large numbers around the second week of June.
 Move away from vegetation, upstream, and on the far side of the creek to avoid the worst of the mosquitoes: they don't like open sand, but prefer to be near shady bushes and trees.
-As the water level decreases, it also increases in temperature.
-Because of the creek's popularity, late May and early June weekends are very crowded, including lines of traffic, overflowing parking lots, and a crowded beach.
+As the water level decreases, it also increases in temperature as the sun shines on it.
+Because of the creek's popularity, late May and early June weekends are extremely crowded, with lines of traffic, overflowing parking lots, a crowded beach, and full campgrounds.
 If possible, plan your visit on a weekday this time of year.
 By late June, the water level is very low, often a half inch or less.

 Medano Creek Activities